-Cabinet member responsible for the functional in area and after question, consulting the MEC for local government in the province and, if applicable, subject to national legislation, authorize local municipality to perform a function or exercise a power mentioned in subsection (1) (b), (c), (d) or (I) in its area or any aspect of such function or power.
-E. NOTICE OF As listed in: IN 1.
+Cabinet member

+responsible for the

+functional area in

+question, and after

+consulting the MEC for

+local government in the

+province and, if

+applicable, subject to

+national legislation,

+authorize a local

+municipality to perform a

+function or exercise a

+power mentioned in

+subsection (1) (b), (c), (d)

+or (I) in its area or any

+aspect of such function or

+power.

+E. NOTICE OF As listed in:

+AUTHORISATION IN 1.
 Section 84 (1) (e) - social waste disposal sites.

-AUTHORISATION TERMS OF SECTION 85 (1) 2.
+TERMS OF SECTION 85 (1) 2.
 Section 84 (1) (f) - municipal roads.